IshaqKassam/IshaqKassam/README.md

 - 🔭 I’m currently working on exploring Game Dev, React (for web and VR), MERN stack.
-- 🌱 I’m currently pursuing BSc.
+- 🌱 Pursuing BSc.
 Informatics & Computer Science
 - 📫 How to reach me: ishaq.kassam@gmail.com
 - 🤠 Tech Leader
 - 📖 I write on [Medium](https://medium.com/@ishaq.kassam) and [Dev.to](https://dev.to/ishaqkassam)